 \item A dynamic re-calibration framework is introduced, enabling efficient daily adjustment of forecasts to capture dynamic and short-term variations.
 The approach remains lightweight due to the simple yet effective weighting mechanism of \Method{}, which ensures adaptability without significant computational overhead.

-\item Large-scale experiments are conducted across multiple U.S. power systems, including MISO, SPP, and ERCOT, at both site and system levels.
-The proposed method improves coverage by approximately $12\%$ at the system level, while reducing or maintaining interval width, and achieves up to a 55\% increase in coverage at the site level. \end{itemize}
+\item Large-scale experiments are conducted using the National Renewable Energy Laboratory (NREL) day-ahead solar forecasting across multiple U.S. power systems, including \emph{Midcontinent Independent System Operator (MISO)}, \emph{Southwest Power Pool (SPP)}, and the \emph{Electric Reliability Council of Texas (ERCOT)}, at both site and system levels.
+Namely, at the system level the proposed method improves coverage by approximately $12$--$13$ percentage points (e.g., from $77.5\%$ to $90.1\%$ in ERCOT at the $90\%$ target) while reducing or maintaining interval width.
+At the site level, where the raw forecasts are substantially more miscalibrated, the gains are larger, improving coverage by up to roughly $42$ percentage points (e.g., from $47.9\%$ to $90.1\%$ in ERCOT). \end{itemize}